 Who is Trikka?

 This project has long been in the making.
 It builds on previous experiments and insights.
 We know what we do.
 2022 the Soulincubator gave the opportunity to push it into existence.
-The launch is planned for summer 2023.
 Now it is here.
 And it is here to stay.
-This is something to build upon.
+Let’s build upon – together.

 The project is currently led by

 Let’s build a community that contributes solutions to a sustainable future on this planet.
-And note: Because of Trikka’s open core strategy working with Trikka is relatively risk free.
+And note, because of Trikka’s open core strategy working with Trikka is relatively risk free.
 You control your IP.
 And if you make products in this system they will always work – with or without the connective tissue of Trikka.
+You’ll own it.